Reviewed By James Molloy

 This will be a short section — Guts Sports doesn’t appear to offer any ongoing promotions for Kiwi punters.
 There are some promos that happen on the casino side of their site, but nothing on the sports side.

-This is obviously a little bit disappointing, as other, more established betting sites can have a metric ton of promos to keep you interested.
+This is obviously a little bit disappointing, as other, nz sports betting can have a metric ton of promos to keep you interested.
 However, if you’re satisfied with the welcome bonus, which is pretty generous, you won’t have too much to complain about here.

 Guts Sports probably doesn’t have the world’s biggest selection of sports (some sites even let you bet on politics), but still, all the Kiwi favourites are here.
 If you’re looking for something a bit more exotic, there is plenty of that too: